recurly/recurly-client-node/README.md

 ### Documentation

 Docs and example code can be found here: [https://recurly.github.io/recurly-client-node](https://recurly.github.io/recurly-client-node).
-Reference docs for the underlying V3 JSON API can be found [on our Developer Portal](https://developers.recurly.com/api/v2019-10-10/).
+Documentation for the HTTP API and example code can be found [on our Developer Portal](https://developers.recurly.com/api/v2019-10-10/).

 ### Installing